 - Balance holders have the opportunity to delegate their votes (while not transferring the balance itself);

-- Balance holders have the opportunity to receive additional income from their ownership;
+- Balance holders have the opportunity to earn additional income from their ownership;

 - Minimized costs of supporting the blockchain network.
 Unlike classic PoS, the amount of “unnecessary work” is reduced when choosing the next voter.

-As the name implies, LPoS is another modification of the Proof-of-Stake algorithm.
-At the moment, it is supported only by the Waves platform.
-As part of this algorithm, any user has the opportunity to transfer his balance to lease to mining nodes, and for this, mining nodes share a part of the profit with users.
+As the name implies, LPoS is another modification of the proof-of-stake algorithm.
+At the moment, it is supported only by the NXT and Waves platforms.
+As part of this algorithm, any user can transfer their balance to lease it to mining nodes, and for this, mining nodes share a part of the profit with users.
 Thus, this consensus algorithm allows you to earn income from mining activities without mining itself.

-Although PoS has a few drawbacks, this consensus mechanism has proved to be superb to PoW in terms of energy efficiency and simplicity of mining.
-The way mining is organized encourages users to hold coins and participate in processes taking place on the blockchain.
+Although PoS has a few drawbacks, this consensus mechanism has proved to be more advanced than PoW in terms of energy efficiency and simplicity of mining.
+The way staking is organized encourages users to hold coins and participate in processes taking place on the blockchain.
 PoS is definitely a great option for miners, and blockchain developers say it proves to be more efficient for transaction validation in many cases.

 Disclaimer: Please note that the contents of this article are not financial or investing advice.
 The information provided in this article is the author’s opinion only and should not be considered as offering trading or investing recommendations.
 We do not make any warranties about the completeness, reliability and accuracy of this information.
 The cryptocurrency market suffers from high volatility and occasional arbitrary movements.
 Any investor, trader, or regular crypto users should research multiple viewpoints and be familiar with all local regulations before committing to an investment.